The 2021 SCMS Queer & Trans Caucus Chris Holmlund Graduate Student Writing Prize has been awarded, in a tie, to the following essays:

-Joshua Bastian Cole (PhD candidate, Department of Performing and Media Arts, Cornell University), “The Prosthetic Gaze: Re-visions on the Trans Mirror Scene”
+Joshua Bastian Cole (PhD candidate, Department of Performing and Media Arts, Cornell University), “Changing the Reflection: Re-visions on the Trans Mirror Scene”

-Both winning articles will be published in the Summer 2022 issue!
+Both winning articles will be published in our Summer 2022 issue.

 Please check back in mid-2022 for the announcement of the next award cycle.

 2020 winner Tory Jeffay‘s (PhD student in Film & Media, UC Berkeley) article “‘Flat-Out’ Formalism: Strong Island as Trans-of-Color Critique” was published in our Summer 2021 issue.